Grow your sales and generate more revenue from marketing automation!

-ConvertKit and ActiveCampaign both promise the same thing: to help you grow your sales and generate more revenue from marketing automation.
-These two email automation tools are similar in many ways, but have several key differences in design, scope and features.
+And while these two email automation tools are similar in many ways, they have several key differences in design, scope and features.

 ConvertKit and ActiveCampaign share many features in common.
 Both are email automation tools that make it easy to create personalized campaigns based on user actions.
 Both boast simple, user friendly UIs.
 Both let you send broadcast messages to your subscribers and put contacts into different segments with ease.